shelbyrenee67/odin-recipes/README.md

 After the website is built, I will return to these goals and determine if I was successfull in accomplishing them over the course of this project.

 Edit (4-21-22): I was successful in: 1.
 Structuring my recipe website using proper HTML components 2.
 Adding absolute and relative links 3.
 Practicing the use of headings and 4. adding images to my site.
 I met all of my goals in this project.

+Edit: 4/23/2022
+I successfully built my recipe site using HTML components.
+I then came back to the site and added a style sheet to style my recipe site.
+This is a very basic exercise of what I have learned about CSS so far, and I will come back to add to this project when I learn more advanced techniques.